Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

     * Set that limit as 20.
     * Set "Limit the number of virtual machines using premium OS disks (SSD)" to "Yes".
     * Set that limit as 0.
+    * Click on the "Save" button and verify the changes have been saved.

 ![Screenshot](/Images/dtl-it-9.png)

 12. Navigate to "Marketplace Images".
     * Set "Allow all Azure Marketplace images as virtual machine bases" to "No".
     * You may have a set of internal business rules on those operating systems that may be used.
-    * For demo purposes, we have selected Red Hat Enterprise Linux 7.2, 7.3, Windows Server 2016 and Visual Studio 2017 images.
+    * For demo purposes, we have selected Red Hat Enterprise Linux 7.2, 7.3, Windows Server 2016 Datacenter and Visual Studio 2017 images.
+    * Click on the "Save" button and verify that the changes have been saved.

 ![Screenshot](/Images/dtl-it-95.png)